iamkarthikricky/HungryBowls/README.md

     - **Note:** use the particular restaurant id in place of id.
   - The Cart Route should contain the pathname as `/cart`.
 - Login Component:
-  - The Tasty Kitchen image should consist of alt text as `website logo`.
+  - The Hungry Bowls image should consist of alt text as `website logo`.
   - The Landing image should consist of alt text as `website login`.
   - The Cookies should be set by using the key name `jwt_token`.
 - Home:

-  - The Tasty Kitchen image in Navbar should consist of alt text as `website logo`.
+  - The Hungry Bowls image in Navbar should consist of alt text as `website logo`.
   - The Restaurants offer Loader component should contain the test id with value as `restaurants-offers-loader`.
   - The Restaurants list Loader component should contain the test id with value as `restaurants-list-loader`.
   - The Restaurants Offer images should contain alt text as `offer`.